network-science-lab/infmax-mds-ltm-mln/README.md

 ├── test_reproducibility.py -> E2E test to prove that results can be repeated
 ```

+### Series of the results

+- batch_1 real-world, g-mds, AND
+- batch_2 real-world, g-mds, OR
+- batch_3 artificial, g-mds, AND
+- batch_4 artificial, g-mds, OR
+- batch_5 timik1q2009, g-mds, AND
+- batch_6 timik1q2009, g-mds, OR
+- batch_7 real-world, li-mds, AND
+- batch_8 real-world, li-mds, OR
+- batch_9 artificial, li-mds, AND
+- batch_10 artificial, li-mds, OR
+- batch_11 timik1q2009, li-mds, AND
+- batch_12 timik1q2009, li-mds, OR

 ## Running the pipeline

 To run experiments execute: `python run_experiments.py <config file>`.
 See `example_config.yaml` for